Harrisonthow/akkaya-lab/_members/ates.md

 ---

 Hi, my name is Ateş Kutay Tenekeci.
-I am a 5th year student at Hacettepe University Faculty of Medicine.
-I am in my 3nd year of the MD-PhD program at our school.
-Currently, I am taking clinical rotation trainings and a biochemistry doctorate class.
+I am a 5th-year student at Hacettepe University Faculty of Medicine.
+I am in my 3rd year of the MD-PhD program at our school.
+Currently, I am taking clinical rotation training and a biochemistry doctorate class.
 I am working at the B cell side of the Akkaya Lab.
-I like making coffee and listening music.
+I like making coffee and listening to music.